Home · Blog

 What Gravity is for

-Later—minutes, hours, days—you scroll through your stream.
+Later, minutes, hours, or days later, you scroll through your stream.
 Most things sink toward the bottom, exactly as they should.
 But some things catch your eye: ideas still alive, todos still relevant, half-thoughts that suddenly connect to something else.
 You swipe right, they jump to the top.
 Rescued.

-This is it.
-The entire interaction model.
-Append, review, rescue.
-Everything else that note-taking apps offer—folders, tags, links, graphs, templates, plugins—is deliberately not here.
+The entire interaction model: append, review, rescue.
+Everything else that note-taking apps offer (folders, tags, links, graphs, templates, plugins) is deliberately not here.

 But notice that all these use cases have something in common: they're not really about capturing thoughts.
 They're about organizing information, managing complexity, or producing artifacts.